atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 -   Then `Audio`
 -   Select `Force 3.5mm ('headphone') jack

-### Running with less latency, more realtime
+When you get sound we are all good.

+## Part 2

-If you have followed the guide this far, even with a brand new Rpi4 - there will be a significant delay from when you input until the sound comes out of your headphones.
-Feels like a second.
+If you have followed the guide this far, even with a brand new Rpi4 - there will probably be a significant delay from keypress until the sound comes out of your headphones.
+Feels like a second to me.

-There are multiple bottlenecks here, let's try to unwind some of them.
+There are multiple bottlenecks here, let's try to unwind some of those that has to do with config and settings first.

 #### Give access to priority threading and memory